 Support throughout the course is through an interactive Student Area called The Hub on the web site, tutorials (in class, telephone or Skype) with your tutor, continuous feedback in class, through your marked work and from your colleagues (as most groups form a deep and lasting friendship throughout the year).
 DVD's of the techniques are provided as well as charts and maps of the feet, hands and ears.

 Insurance and Membership Association

 Because this is a Level 5 course, the work that you produce will need to be presented in an academic format complete with Harvard Referencing, critical analysis and evaluation and reflection.
 If you have had any further or higher education this will really help, however there are full instructions, explanations and examples to help those less experienced in higher education and the writing of reports and essays.
-There is a comprehensive home study programme and ideally you need to be able to dedicate approximately 12 hours per week to your case study work and home assignments.
+There is a comprehensive home study programme and ideally you need to be able to dedicate a minimum of 12 hours per week to your case study work and home assignments.

 Entry requirements and Admissions Process

 There are no formal academic qualifications required for learners to embark on this qualification, but prospective learners must be aware of the level of learning and assessment expectations before commencing the course.